Red Ruffles Azalea

 Azalea 'Red Ruffles' (Rutherfordiana hybrid)Item #0640 USDA Hardiness Zone: 8 - 9

-- DetailBotanical Pronunciation:az-ZAY-lee-uhDeciduous/evergreen:EvergreenSunset climate zones:8, 9, 14 - 24Growth habit:Compact, RoundGrowth rate:ModerateAverage landscape size:Moderate grower to 2-4 ft. tall and wide.Foliage color:GreenBlooms:SpringFlower color:RedFlower attributesShowy FlowersDesign IdeasThe unusual ruffled texture of 'Red Ruffles' stands out against simple backgrounds such as a stucco wall or planted among large leaf foliage plants.
-Use this plant selectively for showy color as a single patio tree or in mass to create a low hedge.Companion PlantsGive your garden a patriotic look by matching Red Ruffles Azalea with white and blue blooming perennials in a bed or container.
-Mix with woodland perennials and shrubs in a natural area or plant in mass for a colorful foreground or hedge.
+- DetailBotanical Pronunciation:az-ZAY-lee-uhDeciduous/evergreen:EvergreenSunset climate zones:8, 9, 14 - 24Growth habit:Compact, RoundedGrowth rate:ModerateAverage landscape size:Moderate growing; reaches 2 to 4 ft. tall and wide.Foliage color:GreenBlooms:SpringFlower color:RedFlower attributesShowy FlowersDesign IdeasThe unusual ruffled texture of 'Red Ruffles' stands out against simple backgrounds such as a stucco wall or planted among large leaf foliage plants.
+Use this plant selectively for showy color as a single patio tree or in mass to create a low hedge.Companion PlantsJapanese Maple (Acer palmatum); Gardenia (Gardenia); Hydrangea (Hydrangea); Bush Lily (Clivia); Camellia (Camellia); Oregon Grape Holly (Mahonia)

-- CareCare InformationProvide rich, acidic, well drained soil.
-Shelter from harsh sun in hot summer areas.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
+- CareCare InformationThrives in humus-rich, acidic, moist, well-drained soils.
+Shelter from harsh sun exposures in hot summer areas.
+Water deeply, regularly during the first growing season to establish an extensive root system; once established, maintain evenly moist soil.
 Keep roots cool with a layer of mulch.
-Feed with an acid fertilizer after bloom.Pruning time: spring after flowering.Light Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+Feed with an acid fertilizer after bloom.Pruning time: spring after flowering.Light Needs:Partial shade to full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.